whalelx/RegRet/README.md

-# LamRA: Large Multimodal Model as Your Advanced Retrieval Assistant
+# LEMUR: Leveraging Multimodal Embeddings for Fine-Grained Information Retrieval

 This repository is the official implementation of LamRA.